decanus/dean.eigenmann.me/_posts/2020-02-17-cap-theorem.md

 However, if you decide to choose availability, all reads and writes will be accepted.
 This means that in the case of a read, stale data could be returned, and in the case of a write, there could be conflicts which later need to be resolved.

 There are lots of applications where being unavailable can cost more than being inconsistent.
-I will go into a bit more detail here with my personal experience working at at [brack.ch](https://brack.ch), one of Switzerlands largest e-commerce websites.
+I will go into a bit more detail here with my personal experience working at [brack.ch](https://brack.ch), one of Switzerlands largest e-commerce websites.

 With e-commerce, the most obvious question we face is "do we keep our customers shopping carts consistent or do we keep them available?"
 For example if two users are adding to a cart on the same account but their requests hit different servers, do we strive for consistency or resolve conflicts when a customer reaches the checkout stage?
 In scenarios like this, the answer is to choose **availability**.
 For those more interested Amazon's cart is another example of [this](http://s3.amazonaws.com/AllThingsDistributed/sosp/amazon-dynamo-sosp2007.pdf).